 “I wasn’t able to save her,” I reply grimly.
 “If I had known you during your worst times but I hadn’t been able to date you and prevent you from killing yourself, it would have destroyed me inside as well.”

 Alazne drops her fork noisily on her plate to cover her face, as if overwhelmed by a sudden pain.
 After a few seconds of breathing deeply, she lowers her hands to the table and speaks.

 “I would have never expected to meet you, or anyone for that matter, let alone that they would be interested in spending any time with me.
 That’s part of what depression does, right?
 It hunts you down until it traps you against a corner, and then it murders you.
-I don’t dare assume how Irene must have felt during her final days, but she also bore the burden of only being able to love people of her own gender, which makes life far more difficult.
+I don’t dare to assume how Irene must have felt during her last days, but she also bore the burden of only being able to love people of her own gender, which makes life far more difficult.
 Poor girl.”

 I place my right hand on top of hers and squeeze it softly.

 “She would have gotten along wonderfully with you, I’m sure,” I say, but I stop myself from talking further, because I fear that my voice is about to break.

 Alazne chuckles sadly.

 “I suspect she would have wanted to date me.
 Misery loves company and all that.”